Priceless-P/check-pool-health/README.md

 Pool is healthy
 ```

-Otherwise, it returns the list of missing messages and exits with a non-zero status code.
+Otherwise, it returns the list of missing messages and exits.